CleverTap/clevertap-segment-ios/README.md

 ## Installation

+Analytics is available through [CocoaPods](http://cocoapods.org) and [Swift Package Manager](https://www.swift.org/package-manager/).

+### CocoaPods

-Analytics is available through [CocoaPods](http://cocoapods.org).
-To install CleverTap Segment integration, simply add the following line to your Podfile:
+To install CleverTap Segment integration through Cocoapods, simply add the following line to your Podfile:

 ```ruby
 pod "Segment-CleverTap"
 ```

+### Swift Package Manager

+To install the CleverTap Segment integration through Swift Package Manager, follow these steps:

+- In Xcode, navigate to **File -> Swift Package Manager -> Add Package Dependency.**
+- Enter **https://github.com/CleverTap/clevertap-segment-ios.git** when choosing package repo and Click **Next.**
+- On the next screen, Select an SDK version (by default, Xcode selects the latest stable version).
+Click **Next.**
+- Click **Finish** and ensure that the **Segment-CleverTap** has been added to the appropriate target.

 ## Usage